ABOUT

 “Imagination is the most important thing to me, the core of all that I do.”

 Additionally, Katrina wanted to create a haven for working musicians, who famously struggle to survive.
-“It gives me such satisfaction knowing that I’ve made a place where fellow creative souls can make part of their living doing what they love.”
-Over the years, Yellow Dog has hired many creative souls, and these days usually has a crew of seven on staff.
-Some of the previous teachers have gone on to create their own studios, using Yellow Dog’s approach, but altered by their own imaginative twists.
+“It gave me such satisfaction knowing that I’d made a place where fellow creative souls can make part of their living doing what they love.”
+Over the years, Yellow Dog hired many creative souls, and usually had a crew of seven on staff.
+Some of the previous teachers wnt on to create their own studios, using Yellow Dog’s approach, but altered by their own imaginative twists.

 Thanks to word of mouth, new students kept coming.
-In 1991, the living-room school moved into a home in the Moore Park area, and eventually into its current premises in 1998.
-In 2004, Katrina, by then divorced, became the sole proprietor and incorporated Yellow Dog, which was becoming quite a phenomenon.
+In 1991, the living-room school moved into a home in the Moore Park area, and eventually into a commercial space in 1998.
+In 2004, Katrina incorporated Yellow Dog, which was becoming quite a phenomenon.
 The school’s exclusive approach–strongly encouraging students to compose, lift by ear, improvise, jam and record original songs–was attracting lots of attention.
 Its unique garage band program added to the buzz and brought the press, leading to multiple media stories.
 The coverage, in turn, generated more buzz—and an ever-increasing flow of new students.

-What do parents think about Yellow Dog’s individually-customized teaching slant?
+What did parents think about Yellow Dog’s individually-customized teaching slant?
 “Thank heavens I found you!
 I had music lessons as a kid, and I hated them.”
-That, says Katrina, is what she and her team of teachers routinely hear from parents after they witness their children having fun, learning—and loving—music lessons.
+That, says Katrina, is what she and her team of teachers routinely heard from parents when witnessing their children having fun, learning—and loving—music lessons.

-Yellow Dog excels at exciting eager–and even more lackadaisical or reluctant—music students, who are neurotypical.
+Yellow Dog excelled at exciting eager–and even more lackadaisical or reluctant—music students, who were neurotypical.
 But, what about students with special needs, who learn differently, often very differently, and can come with significant behavioural challenges?
-In fact, many such comers, especially those diagnosed with ADHD or Asperger’s Syndrome, find their way to Yellow Dog.
-Teachers, accustomed to creatively accommodating them, eagerly do so.
-If, for example, a disorganized, easily distracted student has trouble focusing on a single instrument, instruments get switched up.
-If, by contrast, a student is allergic to change, teachers keep it simple, reduce choices.
-Or, suppose a student is having a bad day, perhaps arrives angry, student and teacher might together, eyes closed, beat hand drums on the floor.
-When students have trouble making eye contact—no problem, no pressure, teachers look aside.
+In fact, many such comers, especially those diagnosed with ADHD or Asperger’s Syndrome, found their way to Yellow Dog.
+Teachers, accustomed to creatively accommodating them, eagerly did so.
+If, for example, a disorganized, easily distracted student has trouble focusing on a single instrument, instruments got switched up.
+If, by contrast, a student was allergic to change, teachers keep it simple, reduce choices.
+Or, suppose a student was having a bad day, perhaps arrives angry, student and teacher would together, eyes closed, beat hand drums on the floor.
+When students had trouble making eye contact—no problem, no pressure, teachers looked aside.

-Yellow Dog teachers are all about unleashing creativity and passion in individuals while respecting their learning quirks and needs.
+Yellow Dog teachers were all about unleashing creativity and passion in individuals while respecting their learning quirks and needs.

-Though the school launched giving lessons to little kids, it has morphed into a destination for keeners of all ages—from three years old to, let’s say, vintage!
-While tweens and teens now comprise most of the approximately 100 students, seniors are the newest comers, and Katrina is eager to tap into the 70+ pool.
+Though the school launched giving lessons to little kids, it morphed into a destination for keeners of all ages—from three years old to, let’s say, vintage!
+While tweens and teens comprised most of the approximately 100/year students, seniors were happily added to the mix.
+Katrina eagerly tapped into the 70+ pool.
 Why?
-Because learning music, or re-igniting a long-ago passion, plays a vital role in maintaining brain health, she says.
+Fact: learning music, or re-igniting a long-ago passion, plays a vital role in maintaining brain health and keeping spirits nourished.

-Yellow Dog is also noticing other new trends, especially in busy, stressed-out professionals—doctors, above all—craving jamming sessions with professional musicians.
-As well, it’s more usual now for parents of students, when they see their kids motivated and progressing–and in some cases sticking with their studies for many years–to sign up for their own sessions in the same time slot.
+Yellow Dog also noticed other new trends, especially in busy, stressed-out professionals—doctors, above all—craving jamming sessions with professional musicians.
+As well, became popular for parents of students, when they would see their kids motivated and progressing–and in some cases sticking with their studies for many years–sign up for their own sessions in the same time slot.